Ficool

 Zenith.
 The broken tree.

-Daiki closed his book and descended the stairs calmly.
-He arrived just in time to see Roxy receiving a scolding, with Rudeus looking guilty from the side.
+Daiki closed his book and walked down the stairs calmly.
+He arrived just in time to see Roxy receiving the scolding, with Rudeus looking guilty off to the side.

 "Miss Roxy!
-I ask that you not use our trees as test subjects!"
+I ask that you do not use our trees as a testing ground!"

-"Even if it was Rudy, you were the one who made him cast the spell!"
+"Even if it was Rudy, it was you who made him cast the spell!"

 Zenith repaired the tree with healing magic and went back inside the house, but not before noticing Daiki standing nearby.

-"Just observing," he responded in his neutral tone.
-"I wanted to see how Master Roxy teaches.
-To understand her methods before my own lesson."
+"Just observing," he replied in his neutral tone.
+"I wanted to see how Sensei Roxy teaches.
+To understand her method before my own lesson."

 Zenith smiled with that warmth that always made him feel strange inside, stroking his black hair.